0xsuryansh/searchNBAMonorepo/README.md

-This is commit Merge pull request #35 from MohammedBajuaifer/nba-standings
+This is commit removed team object from get_standings function

-NBA Standings Section V1